Masmiseim36/Coremark_iMXRT/readme.md

 [CoreMark](https://www.eembc.org/coremark/scores.php) is a benchmark that measures the performance of central processing units (CPU) used in embedded systems.
 It was developed in 2009 by Shay Gal-On at [EEMBC](https://www.eembc.org/) and is intended to become an industry standard, replacing the Dhrystone benchmark.
 The code is written in C and contains implementations of the following algorithms: list processing (find and sort), matrix manipulation (common matrix operations), state machine (determine if an input stream contains valid numbers), and CRC.
 The code is under the [Apache License 2.0](http://www.apache.org/licenses/LICENSE-2.0) and is free of cost to use, but ownership is retained by the Consortium and publication of modified versions under the CoreMark name prohibited. ([Wikipedia](https://en.wikipedia.org/wiki/Coremark))

 This projects implements the Coremark benchmark for the [iMXRT Family](https://www.nxp.com/products/processors-and-microcontrollers/arm-microcontrollers/i-mx-rt-crossover-mcus:IMX-RT-SERIES) controller using [Rowley Crossworks](https://www.rowley.co.uk/).
-For this project the CPU-Support Package from [here](https://github.com/Masmiseim36/iMXRT) is used.
+This project contains two solution files.

+- [Coremark_RowleyBsp.hzp](Coremark_RowleyBsp.hzp) uses the original CPU support package from Rowley
+- [Coremark.hzp](Coremark.hzp) uses a customized and extended [version](https://github.com/Masmiseim36/iMXRT) of the CPU support package which makes in incompatible to the original one.

+Both solution files contain separate projects for the various derivatives of the iMXRT family which can be run on the respective evaluation boards.
+For iMXRT1160/1170, the projects for the M7 core must be active so that the projects for both cores can be loaded onto the CPU and debugged there.
+Unfortunately, the multicore functionality does not yet work for the iMXRT1180.

 ## Results with GCC 10.3